demarkok/issue-wanted/README.md

 This is a basic prototype of the [IssueWanted](https://github.com/kowainik/issue-wanted/) project.

 # Demonstration
+Now it looks pretty poor, but functionally it resembles the structure of the expected app.
+It downloads the data from github into database and shows it using rest api.

 # Project structure
 * `startDatabase.sh` runs PostgreSQL within docker.